nRF9160: Modem Shell

 See Providing CMake options for instructions on how to provide CMake options, for example to use a configuration overlay.

-To test MoSh after programming the application and all prerequisites to your development kit, complete the following steps:
+After programming the application and all prerequisites to your development kit, test it by performing the following steps:

 Connect the development kit to the computer using a USB cable.
 The development kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.

 Create a serial connection to the development kit (J-Link COM port) with a terminal using the following settings:

 Parity bit: no

 Observe in the terminal window that the application starts.
 This is indicated by output similar to the following (there is also a lot of additional information about the LTE connection):

 *** Booting Zephyr OS build v2.4.99-ncs1-3525-g4d068de3f50f *** MOSH version: v1.5.0-649-g7e657c2fab02 MOSH build id: 152 MOSH build variant: normal Initializing modemlib...
 Initialized modemlib Network registration status: searching Network registration status: Connected - home network mosh:~$